 When people think of heart-health, they generally think of three things: dietary fat, exercise, and sodium.
-Yes, those things are probably the most important for your ticker’s wellbeing, but there are lots of other small things that might add up over the years.
-Unless you’re a vegetarian or have had a blood test showing a deficiency, you probably haven’t given too much thought to the iron content of your diet.
+Those things are probably the most important for your ticker’s well-being, but there are lots of other small things that might add up over the years.
+Unless you’re a vegetarian or have had a blood test showing a deficiency, you probably haven’t given too much thought to your diet’s iron content.

 Iron Deficiency Symptoms

 Someone who is “iron deficient” or who has “iron deficiency anemia” doesn’t have enough iron available to produce red blood cells.
 Red blood cells carry oxygen throughout the body.
-Symptoms of iron deficiency include fatigue, dizziness, fainting, shortness of breath, loss of appetite, weakness, and feeling “foggy” headed/unable to concentrate.
+Iron deficiency symptoms include fatigue, dizziness, fainting, shortness of breath, loss of appetite, weakness, and feeling “foggy” headed or unable to concentrate.

 Iron Deficiency and Congestive Heart Failure

 Iron deficiency makes it more difficult for the heart to pump blood and oxygen, so it works faster and harder to keep up.
 Rarely, this can progress to enlargement of the heart and heart failure.

 For patients already in heart failure, their iron status appears to be critically important.
 Most studies have shown that between 30 and 50 percent of patients with heart failure are also iron deficient.
 This deficiency is associated with worse exercise performance and a higher rate of hospitalization and death from all causes.
 If patients with heart failure and iron deficiency receive iron injections, they enjoy improved exercise capacity, kidney function, and quality of life.
 Recent European guidelines for heart failure recommend monitoring iron parameters in all heart failure patients.

 - If someone has a “low ejection fraction,” the left ventricle of the heart isn’t pumping enough blood when it contracts.